aldinia/prism-specs/README.md

 fake_example.pm

-Simple example of a network with three agents each one referring to Examples 1 and 2.
+Simple example of a network with three agents, each one referring to Examples 1 and 2 of the paper.

 FIRST CASE STUDY